andizq/sf3dmodels/README.md

 vel.x, vel.y, vel.z = newProperties.newVEL
 ```

 Finally, the writing process :pencil:.
-We have to specify that the model is actually a **sub-model**.
-A new folder named **Subgrids** will be created and all the sub-model data files will be saved there.
+We have to specify that the model is actually a **sub-model**:

 ```python
 #-----------------------------